 How to Hang a Chandelier From a Vaulted Ceiling

 When hanging a chandelier from a vaulted ceiling, there are certain adjustments and tools that you will need so that it hangs straight and securely.
-Here is how to properly hang a chandelier from a slanted ceiling.
+Here is how to properly hang a chandelier from a slanted or sloped ceiling.

 What Tools Do You Need?

 Your chandelier should come with all of the screws and fasteners that you will need, but there are some things you’ll need to have before you start trying to install your new light fixture on a vaulted ceiling.

 You’re going to need a ladder so you can install the electrical box in the ceiling and secure the chandelier from the ceiling.
 You’ll need a good screwdriver set to secure all of the screws that come with the chandelier.